As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 - As real agate is composed of tiny quartz crystals, agate has the same quarts hardness – 7.
 It’s quite high, which means that real agate cannot be scratched easily.
 Even a knife will not leave any scratch on real agate.

-- Because of the relatively high density of real agate, you will feel a substantial weight, when it is the Real agate is in your hand.
+- Because of the relatively high density of real agate, you will feel a substantial weight when it is in your hand.

 How to Tell if Agate is Fake